NIHR Academic Clinical Fellowships at the PCU

 The Academic Clinical Fellow will be on one of the rotations on the Cambridge GPST for the four years of their training.
 During this time they will spend 6 months in clinical and academic general practice, followed by 18 months in hospital posts.
 They will then spend the equivalent of a further 9 months full time in the academic environment over the following 18 months, with the remainder in general practice and a final 6 months in full time general practice.

-Strong candidates with an interest in pursuing a career in primary care research are encouraged to apply.
-Successful applicants will be encouraged to complete the University of Cambridge MPhil in Primary Care Research, or equivalent degree, and will receive individually tailored academic mentoring and supervision in order to develop knowledge, understanding and skills in research methods and medical education.
-The academic programme will also include practical experience of research through an apprenticeship to an existing research team and opportunities to conduct and publish well defined personal research projects with a view to developing an application for a doctoral training fellowship.
-Clinical training will focus on the generalist clinical knowledge base and special skills in the area of research interest.
+Our ACFs usually complete the one year University of Cambridge MPhil in Primary Care Research and they receive individually tailored academic mentoring and supervision in order to develop knowledge, understanding and skills in research methods and medical education.
+The academic programme includes practical experience of research through an apprenticeship to an existing research team here and ACFs have opportunities to conduct and publish well defined personal research projects with a view to developing an application for a doctoral training fellowship.
+Clinical training is focused on the generalist clinical knowledge base and special skills in the area of research interest.

 Learn about some of our past and current ACFs

 Blog by Dr Collette Isabel Stadler (August 2016): All risks are equal, but some risks are (apparently) more equal than others…